Watch Hajime no Ippo with Friends

 Bullied student Ippo discovers boxing and turns raw grit into technique under coach Kamogawa.
 Training arcs, round-by-round tension, and sudden momentum shifts land perfectly in a watchroom—everyone gets a favorite punch, rival, and "that was a 10-count" debate.

-How to Watch Hajime no Ippo Together
+How to Watch Hajime no Ippo Together — Step by Step

 - Install AniDachi.
 Add the AniDachi Chrome extension from the AniDachi site or Chrome Web Store on each device your watch group uses.